In symbolic first, Israeli fighter pilots train in Germany - RFI

 But the landmark Israeli visit to Germany is heavy with history.

-Tuesday's commemorations will start with a joint fly-past over the Fuerstenfeldbruck airbase outside Munich where nine members of the 1972 Israeli Olympic team were killed in a shootout after being taken hostage by Palestinian militants.
+Nine members of the 1972 Israeli Olympic team were killed in a shootout in Munich after being taken hostage by Palestinian militants.

 The gunmen had earlier already shot dead an Israeli coach and athlete at the Olympic Village.